vatpac-technology/sops/docs/terminal/melbourne.md

 </figure>

 #### Melbourne Radar (MAW)
-MAW is responsible for the provision in class G airspace within the ML TMA.
-The position is **coupled with MAV** when MAV is online.
+MAW is responsible for the provision of FIS in Class G airspace within the ML TMA.
+It is a role normally performed by the controller responsible for **MAV**.
 The position is designed to reduce the workload of other TMA positions by identifing and issuing clearance (where available) to aircraft OCTA, then transferring them to the relevant TMA controller.
 [Explicit coordination requirements](#between-maw-and-appdep) exist between MAW and other ML TCU positions.

+**MAW** is **not permitted** to be logged on to, unless there are already at least **2 other active positions** (ie, MAE and MAV, or MAE and MDS) in the ML TCU.

-!!! note
+!!! tip
-    MAV should be opened in preference to MAW due to the low level of traffic inbound to Avalon
+    It is **not recommended** that the MAV and MAW positions are held by 2 separate controllers, due to the low traffic levels at Avalon.
+MAV should be opened in preference to MAW, unless traffic levels at Avalon require the role to be split.

 ## Departure and Arrival Procedures
 ### Departure Procedures